tscolari/docode/README.markdown

 ```

 Running `docode` in this project folder will:
-- load up that file
+- start docker with the `my_project_docker_image:latest` image, which should ideally have the project dependencies already installed.
-- fire docker with that image
+- map the ports from the container to the host, so you can access through a browser for example.
-- map the ports
+- load the ssh_key inside the docker container.
-- mount the ssh_key inside the docker container, and add it with `ssh-add`
+- execute the run list, in this case the developer.

-- execute the run list, in the end opening tmux for the developer.
+It also mounts the current folder (the project folder) as the /workdir inside the running container,

-It also mounts the current folder as the  workdir inside the running container.
+allowing that external and internal tools to have access to the folder.

 ## TODO